nosami/vsonline/vs-online/how-to/vscode.md

 # Visual Studio Codespaces VS Code How-to

+This guide covers how to get started using VS Code with Visual Studio Codespaces.

-## Sign Up
+## Sign up

 A Microsoft Account and Azure Subscription are required to use Visual Studio Codespaces.

-You can sign up for both, as well as receive various Azure incentives at [https://azure.microsoft.com/free/](https://azure.microsoft.com/free/).
+You can sign up for both at [https://azure.microsoft.com/free/](https://azure.microsoft.com/free/).

 ## Install

-> [!TIP]
-> If you don't have [Visual Studio Code](https://code.visualstudio.com/) installed already, you can download it [here](https://code.visualstudio.com/download).
+If you don't have [Visual Studio Code](https://code.visualstudio.com/) installed already, you can [download it from code.visualstudio.com](https://code.visualstudio.com/download).

 If you'd like to use Codespaces from within Visual Studio Code, you'll have to install the Codespaces extension.
-There's two ways to do that:
+There are two ways to do that:

-### Install from Visual Studio Code Marketplace
+### Install the Codespaces extension from the VS Code Marketplace

 You can install the [Codespaces extension](https://aka.ms/vso-dl) from the [VS Code Marketplace](https://marketplace.visualstudio.com/VSCode) by clicking on the green install button near the top of the page and following the prompts.

 <!-- TODO: SCREENSHOT NEEDED 1 -->

-### Install from within Visual Studio Code
+### Install the extension from within VS Code

 Alternatively, from within VS Code search for '*Visual Studio Codespaces*' within the **Extensions** side bar, select the extension from the list, and press the **Install** button.

 <!-- TODO: SCREENSHOT NEEDED 2 -->

-### Post installation
+### Use the Visual Studio Codespaces panel

 When successfully installed, the **Codespaces** panel will be available in the **Remote Explorer** pane.